rubymonsters/testing-for-beginners/source/02-testing/06-classes.md

   test.run
 end
 ```

+This is pretty much exactly how almost all Ruby tests looked like, maybe, 10
+years ago.
+And it is still the style preferred by quite some Ruby developers.

 The idea here is to represent each test with a method on a class.
 The method
 should be as descriptive and readable as possible, and focus on the semantics,